Cambodia to ban some rice exports April 5 due to coronavirus

 “I have ordered the suspension of white rice and paddy rice exports but allowed the export of fragrant rice until there is a new regulation for domestic supply,” Hun Sen said in a speech, adding that the measure would take effect from April 5.

-Vietnam, the world’s largest rice exporter, announced last week it would not accept new contracts.
-(Writing by Kay Johnson; Editing by Edmund Blair)
+Vietnam, the world’s third-largest rice exporter, announced last week it would not accept new contracts.